brandonchinn178/db_connector/README.md

 DatabaseConnector
 -----------------

 This class lets you query a connection without dealing with connection or cursor objects.
-Other database connections may be supported in later versions (PostgreSQL, SQLite, etc)

 ### Usage